the-draupnir-project/draupnir-documentation/docs/protections/configuring-protections.md

 Let's consider adjusting the protection settings for the `JoinWaveShortCircuitProtection`.
-If we have a particularly inactive room, we might want to reduce the timesacale and the maximum number of joins within it.
+If we have a particularly inactive room, we might want to reduce the timescale and the maximum number of joins within it.

 To do this, we can use the `!draupnir protections config set